danbergeland/PencilDurabilitySim/README.md

 ## Dependencies:

-I built this in Ubuntu 16.04
+I built this in Ubuntu 16.04, using the Codelite IDE.
+The codelite workspace and project settings are in included, but not needed to build or run.

 g++ compiler 5.4.0